jabcuad/cse15l-lab-reports/lab1.md

 [user@sahara ~/lecture1]$ ls messages
 en-us.txt  es-mx.txt  fr.txt  zh-cn.txt
 ``
+The working directory was /home/lecture1

+I got this output because the files shown in the ouput are files under the argument messages which is under the current working directory.

+It's not an error.

 6.cat with path to directory
 ``
 [user@sahara ~/lecture1]$ cat messages
 cat: messages: Is a directory
 ``
+The current working directory was /home/lecture1

+I got this output because cat is supposed to print the contents of files but the argument is a directory.

+It's an error, cat is supposed to have arguments of files instead of directory.

 7.cd with path to file
 ``
 [user@sahara ~/lecture1]$ cd Hello.java
 bash: cd: Hello.java: Not a directory
 ``
+The working directory was /home/lecture1

+I got this output because Hello.java is a file and it's not a directory, thus it cannot be an argument for cd, and an error is reported.

+It's an error, cd is supposed to have arguments of directory, but Hello.java is file.

 8.ls with path to file
 ``
 [user@sahara ~/lecture1]$ ls Hello.java
 Hello.java
 ``
+The working directory was /home/lecture1.

+I got this output because Hello.java is itself a file so there's no file or directory under it, thus the command list prints argument itself.

 9.cat with path to file
 ``